Awesome

 First, CISA will take each CVE through an SSVC scoring process.

 Next, for those CVEs that are rated as "Total Technical Impact," "Automatable," or have "Exploitation" values of "Proof of Concept" or "Active Exploitation," further analysis will be conducted.
-CISA will determine if there is enough information to assert a specific CWE identifier, a CVSS score, or a CPE string.
+CISA will determine if there is enough information to assert a specific CWE identifier and/or a CVSS score.
 In some cases, CISA will provide these metrics even to vulnerabilities that do not rate as high risk on any of these decision points.

 For those CVEs that do not already have these fields populated by the originating CNA, CISA will populate the associated ADP container with those values when there is enough supporting evidence to do so.
 At no point will CISA overwrite the originating CNA's data in the original CNA container in the CVE record.